-HAMILTON, ONTARIO--(Marketwired - Aug.
-3, 2016) - Hospital funding in Ontario is much lower than hospital funding in the rest of Canada — $4.8 billion lower.
+LONDON, ONTARIO--(Marketwired - Aug.
+2, 2016) - Hospital funding in Ontario is much lower than hospital funding in the rest of Canada - $4.8 billion lower.
 The result is much less care for hospital patients.
-A report to be released in Hamilton on Friday (August 5, 2016 at 10:30 a.m., at the Royal Canadian Legion, 4 Solidarnosc Place) will indicate how many hospital workers and nurses are missing for the care of the people of Hamilton.
+A report to be released in London on Thursday (August 4, 2016 at 2:00 p.m., at the Crouch Library, 550 Hamilton Road) will indicate how many hospital workers and nurses are missing for the care of the people of London.

 Using data available from the Canadian Institute for Health Information (CIHI), Fewer Hands, Less Hospital Care compares funding, staffing, nursing, and readmissions in Ontario and other provinces.
 The data also shows that Ontario has fallen a long way behind other provinces since the Liberals were elected provincially in 2003 - and especially since the beginning of their austerity program in 2010.

 According to CIHI, Ontario government per capita funding for hospitals is $1,395.73.
 The rest of Canada, excluding Ontario, spends $1,749.69 per capita on hospitals.
 In other words, provincial and territorial governments outside of Ontario spend $353.96 more per person on hospitals than Ontario does.
 That is a whopping 25.3 per cent more than Ontario.
 Ten years ago, in 2005-2006, the hospital funding gap between Ontario and the rest of Canada was just 4.3 per cent.
 As a result, Ontario now provides far less nursing care for patients as the gap in funding between the rest of Canada and Ontario has steadily gone up.